-Clinical Practice Guidelines are located on our website at https://providers.amerigroup.com/TX.
-A copy of the guidelines can be printed from the website, or you may call Provider Services at 1-800-454-3730 to receive a printed copy.
+Clinical Practice Guidelines are located on our website at https://provider.amerigroup.com/TX on the Provider Manuals & Guides page.
+A copy of the guidelines can be printed from the website, or you may call Provider Services at 800-454-3730 to receive a printed copy.

 We select at least four evidence-based Clinical Practice Guidelines that are relevant to the member population.
-We measure performance against at least two important aspects of each of the four Clinical

-Practice Guidelines annually.
+We measure performance against at least two important aspects of each of the four Clinical Practice Guidelines annually.
 The guidelines must be reviewed and revised at least every two years or whenever the guidelines change.